CommandString/DevHub/README.md

 ## What still needs to be added
 * Ability to customize profile
 * Questions shown on homepage instead of registration when logged in
-* Ability to comment on questions
 * Ability to reset password
+* Upvote / Downvote comments